NPetersenDK/NPetersenDK/README.md

 -->

 ### Who am I?
-My name is Nikolaj Petersen and I work as an Systemsadministrator for Aarhus University in Denmark.
-I try to automise as much as possible in my daily work, some of it will show up here.
+My name is Nikolaj Petersen and I work as an DevOps Engineer for Aarhus University in Denmark.
+I try to automise as much as possible in my daily work, some of it might show up here.
 Read more about me on my LinkedIn profile: https://www.linkedin.com/in/nipetersen

-I love working with IOT (Zigbee and MQTT using Python), VMware (NSX, VSAN, VRA and more), Networking, Automation and more.
-Trying to focus more and more on Cloud than On-Premise VMware hosting.
+### Lab:
+I love having a LAB to test things out in, using VMware and all their products (NSX, VSAN, vRA, ESX).
+Automating everything from lab-deployments, to container solutions, and everything in between.
+Using new langauages and all the stuff that shouldnt be on a production environment :)
+Coding in:
+- PowerShell
+- Python
+- HTML/CSS
+- Node.JS (Very little)

+### Volunteer Work:
+- eSport Brande (https://esport-brande.dk).
+We have a lot of Counter-Strike, Minecraft and other servers that needs to be standarlized and automated deployments.
+We host LAN events a few time a year with tournaments and more.
+- NPF (Now closed, sadly).
+10 times as a participant, and one time as a Volunteer for the network crew.

+### IOT
+I love IOT, and all the fun stuff it gives.
+I also do automations in YAML using Home Assistant, but also a lot of Python connected to fx MQTT to do a thing when a event happens.

 Blogging about stuff at: https://nipetersen.dk/blog/